luludak/DiTOX/README.md

 Finally, you can select individual passes to be run, by setting their names in the `optimizer/passes` property in configuration file.

 ## Notes
-`main.py` contains the code for the experiments for the classification and the object detection models.
+- `main.py` contains the code for the experiments for the classification and the object detection models.
 The sample code related to the text generation models is contained in `main-GPT2-Complete.py`, which you can also run.
 Essentially the same code (with minor changes) is used to test RoBERTa, BERT-Squad, and T5 - with the token processing policy and the comparator settings changing slightly.

-Any sample dataset images provided in the repository are sourced from the internet, and their copyright(s) belong to their owner(s).
+- Any sample dataset images provided in the repository are sourced from the internet, and their copyright(s) belong to their owner(s).
 The only reason of provision is purely for non-commercial, demonstration purposes of DiTOX (to showcase how it works), with respect to the copyright(s) of their owner(s) and no intention to infringe them.

+- By default, DiTOX downloads and installs ONNX Optimizer v0.3.13 - the latest in Pypi, which does not contain the `eliminate_consecutive_idempotent_ops` pass.
+However, the Optimizer repo contains newer releases that contain it.
+To install these versions, please check the installation instructions in the [ONNX Optimizer repo](https://github.com/onnx/optimizer).
+- In DiTOX paper, we utilized the Imagenet Large Scale Visual Recognition Challenge (ILSVRC) 2017 for all experiments conducted.
+This dataset, although free, requires registration.
+In case you want to utilize it (e.g., in order to replicate results), please download it from [its official website](https://www.image-net.org/challenges/LSVRC/).
+For transformers, we utilized datasets fetched from the [datasets library](https://pypi.org/project/datasets/).

+- The installation process should take about 15 minutes, while the execution of sample experiments is quick (a few minutes), designed to demonstrate DiTOX capabilities using limited time and processing power.
+We used mainstream Intel Core i5 & i7 processors for the paper experiments.